poser55/linked-db-rows/README.md

 Refer to `RecordCanonicalizer.canonicalizeIds()` for more details.

 #### Logging SQL statements
-We use Log4j.
+We use SLF4j/ Logback.
 There is a convenience method to enable some loggers, example use:
 `Loggers.enableLoggers(EnumSet.of(Loggers.CHANGE, Loggers.SELECT));`
 Alternatively use the loggers: org.oser.tools.jdbc.Loggers.SELECT